janaganJANA1999/Personal-AI-assistant/README.markdown

    Follow the [n8n installation guide](https://docs.n8n.io/getting-started/installation/) to set up n8n on your system.

 3. **Import the Workflow**:
-   - Copy the contents of `workflow.json` (provided in the repository).
+   - Copy the contents of `Cat AI Assistant workflow.json` (provided in the repository).
    - In the n8n interface, go to **Workflows > Import from File** and paste the JSON content.
    - Save the workflow.